Why Homeowners Must Act Quickly to Mitigate Water Damage

 Insurance claim denial: If the insurer determines that you did not take timely action, they may deny coverage for the additional damage.

-Higher repair costs: The longer you wait, the more expensive it becomes to restore your home.
+Higher repair costs: The longer water sits, the more extensive the restoration.

 Why Hire a Certified Water Damage Professional?

-While you’re responsible for initial mitigation, certified water damage restoration professionals offer expertise and speed that homeowners can’t match.
+While you’re responsible for initial mitigation, certified water damage specialists bring equipment, expertise, and documentation that homeowners can’t match.

 Benefits of hiring a professional include: